Skip to main content

 ”Repository not found”

 Make sure you’re using the exact repository name from ShadowGit.
+First ask your AI to list repositories:

 Claude/Cursor doesn’t see the MCP server